Let’s Understand Working Capital in Detail

 The working capital need of a business depends a great deal on its nature and size.
-Let’s consider various types of businesses to understand how the nature of a business impacts its working capital requirements.
+Let’s consider various types of businesses to understand how the nature of business impacts its working capital requirements.

-Similarly, the need for working capital in manufacturing firms varies between small to substantial amount.
+Similarly, the need for working capital in manufacturing firms varies between small to a substantial amount.
 This working capital amount depends upon the type of business a firm is into.
 Likewise, public utility firms require less working capital but invest heavily in fixed assets.
 This is because they have cash sales only and supply services over products.
 Hence, they have fewer funds blocked in current assets such as debtors and inventories.

-Finally, the size of business also impacts the working capital needs of the business.
+Finally, the size of the business also impacts the working capital needs of the business.
 Firms with large scale operations need more working capital as compared to smaller firms.